KUTCHY ® White Paper

 According to eDelivery rules, the ID for a node in a network shall be hashed by SHA256, then base32 encoded, removed "=" (equal sign) and set as the sub-domain of your domain, as it is allowed to set your own SML network's organization to your own NAPTR DNS.
 This rule makes everyone able to find out what domains adhere to secure email exchange defined by eIDAS regulation.

-An example for email over eDelivery for the domain kutchy.com would have the ID: @kutchy.com to be hashed, encoded and removed the equal sign "=" would result in NAPTR record to become: 47kit4nusngrr2jb5vjhh4o4k5dxy6scdr2nkrmrxiliqxigvvuq.kutchy.com
+An example for email over eDelivery for the domain kutchy.com would have the ID: @kutchy.com to be hashed by SHA256, encoded and removed the equal sign "=" would result in NAPTR record to become: 47kit4nusngrr2jb5vjhh4o4k5dxy6scdr2nkrmrxiliqxigvvuq.kutchy.com

 TXT (Text record)

-An example for signed and encrypted email over SMTP for the domain kutchy.com would have a TXT record for the kutchy.com where you can define 2-3 URLs in tags.
-One tag for ID, another for encryption and potentially a third URL for the API enpoint receiving email via https/eDelivery instead of SMTP.
-Other tags are optional:
+An example for signed and encrypted email over SMTP for the domain kutchy.com would have a TXT record for the kutchy.com domain where you can define 1-3 URLs in tags.
+One tag for encryption, potentially another for ID, and a third URL for the API enpoint receiving email via https/eDelivery instead of SMTP.

 3. API location (l=URL) https API URL where to send the data (required for eDelivery email, not for SMTP).
 Can point to a third party provider's URL, commonly a cloud provider or via CNAME.